Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 ///// ============ Change Log ============ /////

+January 3rd 2022 v1.53.3

+- Added Ogre to the race list race with stats from Archives of the Empire vol 2
+- Fix for melee weapons list target display for any weapon except 2H

 January 3rd 2022 v1.53.2

 - Fixed issue where Twohanded weapons when selected would show offhand penality added to the target value of the specific weapon.
 This did not effect the Roll itself.